5844

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Paychex's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.1% in Q2.
+Paychex's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 73.6% in Q1.

 Paychex Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Paychex's gross margin is lower than that of a typical SaaS businesses and its decline over the last year is putting it in an even deeper hole.
+That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, Paychex's gross margin is around the average of a typical SaaS businesses.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Paychex's free cash flow came in at $307.8 million in Q2, up 7.5% year on year.
+Paychex's free cash flow came in at $631 million in Q1, up 10.1% year on year.

 Paychex Free Cash Flow